Being a so-called “night owl” affects a lot more than your bedtime.

 3. Muscle loss

-The 2015 study of Koreans also found that among men who have an evening chronotype, the health problems they are at a higher risk of developing include sarcopenia, a condition in which the body gradually loses muscle mass.
+A 2015 study of South Koreans found that among men who had an evening chronotype — which is an attribute reflecting your preferences in the timing of behaviors such as sleep — the health problems they were at a higher risk of developing included sarcopenia, a condition in which the body gradually loses muscle mass.

 Study author Dr. Nan Hee Kim, of Korea University College of Medicine, said of night owls’ increased risk for such health problems: